 Urbana is a somewhat small city located in the state of Ohio.
 With a population of 11,547 people and six constituent neighborhoods, Urbana is the 155th largest community in Ohio.
-Much of the housing stock in Urbana was built prior to World War II, making it one of the older and more historic cities in the country.
+Urbana has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-When you are in Urbana, you'll notice that it is more blue-collar than most other communities in America.
-37.80% of Urbana’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Urbana is generally considered to be a blue-collar town.
+37.80% of the Urbana workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Urbana is a city of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Urbana who work in sales jobs (9.69%), office and administrative support (9.47%), and food service (6.96%).

 Urbana is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Urbana with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.92% of adults in Urbana have a bachelor's degree or advanced degree.
+The citizens of Urbana are slightly less educated than the national average of 21.84% for the average city or town: 14.92% of adults in Urbana have a bachelor's degree or advanced degree

 The per capita income in Urbana in 2010 was $20,023, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $80,092 for a family of four.